Broccoli Pasta Recipe with Anchovy Breadcrumbs

 Storage

-Store any leftovers in an airtight container in the refrigerator, and consume within 3 days.
+Refrigerator: Store leftovers in an airtight container in the fridge and consume within 3 days.
+Store any leftover breadcrumbs separately.
+They’ll remain crispy for at least 2 days.

 More Anchovy Recipes